-Cyberpunk 2077 was announced all the way back in 2012, but with The Witcher 3, its expansions, and Gwent at the top of the order during most of the time between now and then, we’ve only heard scraps about CD Projekt RED’s next open world RPG.
-All combined, though, the past five years of interview snippets and trailers paint Cyberpunk 2077 as a behemoth of a game, even bigger that The Witcher 3 and with possible multiplayer features on top of hundreds of hours of single-player roleplaying.
+Cyberpunk 2077 was announced all the way back in 2012, and for years we only heard scraps about CD Projekt RED’s open-world sci-fi RPG.
+All combined, though, the past six years of interview snippets paint Cyberpunk 2077 as a behemoth of a game, even bigger that The Witcher 3.
+Now we've finally seen it, and it looks awesome.

 What is Cyberpunk 2077’s release date?

 Where's the E3 gameplay video?

 Sadly, CD Project hasn't released video of the live E3 gameplay demo yet.
 The audio from it leaked, though, and we expect some public gameplay footage will be released before the end of the year.